topesoul/shiftwise/README.md

 </div>

 - **Email Notifications:**
-  - Users receive email notifications for shift assignments, updates, and reminders for upcoming shifts.
+  - Users receive email notifications for shift assignments and updates for general activities like staff invites to the platform.

 - **UI Feedback Messages:**
   - Real-time UI feedback messages with consistent styling inform users about actions such as creating, updating, or deleting shifts.